nmfs-fish-tools/SSMSE/README.md

 This project and everyone participating in it is governed by the [NMFS Fisheries Toolbox Code of Conduct](https://github.com/nmfs-fish-tools/Resources/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <fisheries.toolbox@noaa.gov>.

 # Roadmap: Where is SSMSE headed next?